 Terraform modules are the building blocks of most deployments, but they need upkeep, and platform teams usually carry that work.
 This post covers the tools and methods that keep modules healthy, whether your infrastructure team is two people or two hundred.
 The approach pairs the Scalr module registry with Dependabot and pull-request-based updates, so the modules you ship stay secure and current.

-Before we get into the solution, I want to cover a few other components that will be discussed in the remainder of the blog:
+Before we get into the solution, I want to cover a few other components that come up later in the post:

 Terraform module health is the overall quality, maintainability, and reliability of your infrastructure-as-code components.
 Like any software, modules accumulate technical debt over time.
 Dependencies age, security vulnerabilities surface, and cloud provider services change underneath them.
 Keeping modules healthy is what keeps your infrastructure secure and aligned with current practices.
 The reverse is also true: an outdated module can introduce compatibility problems, performance issues, or security risks that spread through everything built on it.
 Skip the maintenance and you tend to pay for it later in emergency fixes and unplanned outages, while teams that watch module health can plan updates into a maintenance window instead.
 Organizations with mature DevOps practices usually run automated scanning that tracks things like dependency freshness, code quality, security posture, and provider compatibility, so their infrastructure holds up as requirements and technologies shift.